USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch12_analysis_tools.md

 <!-- END COMMENT -->

 # Analysis Tools for CMAQ #
+** >>COMMENT<< ** Recommend shortening this section.
+Remove the summaries of the software programs that are a mix of technical and big picture descriptions.
+For each tool just provide a brief summary (in list form) of the tasks that the software can be used to perform.

+** >>COMMENT<< ** Delete PAVE section; move the AMET subsection up behind VERDI and emphasize tool much more than the others and provide more specifics on how to run AMET similar to the detail for ICON/BCON.
+Suggested order: VERDI, AMET, CMAQ tools (hr2day, etc.), then all the other stuff like NCO and IDL.

+** >>COMMENT<< ** Add new Fortran utility "calc_tmetric", add Barron's PseudoNetCDF

 Several tools are freely available for visualizing, analyzing, and evaluating CMAQ inputs and outputs.
 The list includes CMAQ utility tools, m3tools, PAVE, VERDI, Panoply, the Atmospheric Model Evaluation Tool (AMET), netCDF Operators (NCO), UNIDATA Integrated Data Viewer (IDV), and the NCAR Command-line Language (NCL).
 Several other commercial packages, including MATLAB and IDL, also support the analysis and visualization of CMAQ inputs and outputs.
 Most visualization and analysis software that supports netCDF file formats will work with CMAQ output data.

 This page briefly describes several of these software utilities and provides links to where they may be downloaded.
 Refer to the documentation for each piece of software for additional information.

 Two classes of analysis tools are presented here

 - [Command line utilities](#cmdtools) for manipulating CMAQ input/output data
   - [netCDF](#netcdf)
   - [appendwrf](#post_tools)